Kashmiri Chilli Powder vs. Regular Chilli Powder: Which One Should You Choose

 Is Kashmiri chilli powder spicy?

 Not really!
-Kashmiri chilli powder is mild, ranging from 1,000–2,000 SHU.
+Kashmiri chilli powder is mild, with a heat range of 1,000–2,000 SHU.
 It’s more about flavor and color than heat, making it a great choice if you’re not into super-spicy food.

 Can I substitute regular chilli powder for Kashmiri chilli powder?